anniehedgpeth/anniehedgpeth.github.io/_drafts/10M-InSpec.md

 Now imagine putting those commands in a CI/CD pipeline and using them across all of your environments.
 So many possibilities!

 #3.
 You begin to see how much you need it.
+Imagine a world in which security and compliance is not an afterthought, but it's brought in from the very beginning and compliance issues and bugs are found with InSpec in development instead of waiting all the way until the end with a slow manual check, delaying release to production.

-If your company requires strict adherance to regulatory requirements, then you definitely know that you can benefit from an auditing tool.
-Then you begin to see how easy it is to turn something like this:
+If your company requires strict adherance to regulatory requirements, then you definitely know that you can benefit from an automated auditing tool.
+Imagine being able to create a profile that tests for CIS compliance, and instead of auditing it manually once at year, you run that profile every single time someone changes something at any stage in the pipeline!

+Also imagine that you have run all your configuration scripts, and instead of hoping for the best, you actually created an InSpec profile that validates all of your configuration.
+InSpec will be your safety net before deploying!